Huerte/Gitomation/Inspirational_Quote.md

 ### "Life is the art of drawing sufficient conclusions from insufficient premises." - Samuel Butler
 ### "Giving is living.
 If you stop wanting to give, there's nothing more to live for." - Audrey Hepburn
 ### "Definiteness of purpose is the starting point of all achievement." - W. Clement Stone
+### "Go for it now.
+The future is promised to no one." - Wayne Dyer